tkob/mlmsgpack/README.md

 #### HaMLet

 Packing real values is not supported, since some components of the SML Basis Library are not provided.
-Some functions are very slow, although they works properly.
+Some functions are very slow, although they work properly.
 (We tested HaMLet compiled with MLton.)

 #### Alice ML